zestymarket/dcl-scene/README.md

 **Initialize a new scene**

-Create a new project folder, then in your terminal type:
+Create a new project folder, then navigate to it in your terminal and type:

 ```bash
 dcl init